AriFordsham/GHCWiki/new-ghci-debugger.md

 ```

 The `Session` argument contains the gobs of environmental information which is important to the compiler.
-The `String` is what the user typed in, and `RunResult` is the answer that you get back if the execution terminates. `RunResult` is defined like so:
+The `String` is what the user typed in, and `RunResult`, is the answer that you get back if the execution terminates. `RunResult` is defined like so:

 ```wiki
    data RunResult